Classifications of exact structures and Cohen-Macaulay-finite algebras: Introduction

 \item Equivalence classes of pairs $(\Gamma,M)$, where $\Gamma$ is a finite-dimensional $k$-algebra with finite global dimension and $M$ is a basic semisimple $\Gamma$-module such that every simple summand of $M$ satisfies the $2$-regular condition and $\Hom_k(M,k) \iso \Ext_\Gamma^2(M,\Gamma)$ holds as left $\Gamma$-modules.

-\item Equivalence classes of pairs $(\Gamma,\XXX)$, where $\Gamma$ is a finite-dimensional $k$-algebra with finite global dimension and $\XXX$ is a union of stable $\tau$-orbits in $Q(\Gamma)$. \end{enumerate} For a pair $(\Gamma, \XXX)$ in $(3)$, the corresponding algebra $\Lambda$ in $(1)$ is given by the endomorphism ring of projective $\Gamma$-modules which does not belong to $\tau$-orbits in $\XXX$. \end{theoremi} As Example \ref{example1} illustrates, it provides a systematic method to construct a family of GP-finite Iwanaga-Gorenstein algebras.
+\item Equivalence classes of pairs $(\Gamma,\XXX)$, where $\Gamma$ is a finite-dimensional $k$-algebra with finite global dimension and $\XXX$ is a union of stable $\tau$-orbits in $Q(\Gamma)$. \end{enumerate} For a pair $(\Gamma, \XXX)$ in $(3)$, the corresponding algebra $\Lambda$ in $(1)$ is given by the endomorphism ring of the direct sum of the indecomposable projective $\Gamma$-modules which does not belong to $\tau$-orbits in $\XXX$. \end{theoremi} As Example \ref{example1} illustrates, it provides a systematic method to construct a family of GP-finite Iwanaga-Gorenstein algebras.

 To prove Theorem \ref{theorema}, we need the notion of \emph{exact categories}, which was introduced by Quillen \cite{qu} as a generalization of abelian categories.
 It provides an appropriate framework for a relative homological algebra and has a number of applications in many branches of mathematics, such as representation theory, algebraic topology and functional analysis.
 Let us explain why the use of exact structures is essential in our classification.
-In the classical situation, we can recover $\Lambda$ (up to Morita equivalence) only from the additive structure of $\mod\Lambda$, while this fails to be true for $\GP \Lambda$; it often happens that $\GP \Lambda \equi \GP \Gamma$ while $\Lambda$ and $\Gamma$ are not Morita equivalent.
+In the classical situation, we can recover $\Lambda$ (up to Morita equivalence) only from the additive structure of $\mod\Lambda$, while this fails to be true for $\GP \Lambda$ as mentioned above.
 Even in this case, $\Lambda$ can be recovered from the \emph{exact structure} of $\GP \Lambda$, as the endomorphism ring of the progenerator of it.
 In Theorem \ref{theorema}, the algebra $\Gamma$ gives the additive structure of $\GP \Lambda$, while the module $M$ or the set $\XXX$ gives the exact structure on it.
 In this setting, the quiver $Q(\Gamma)$ with dotted arrow $\XXX$ is nothing but the Auslander-Reiten quiver of $\GP \Lambda$.

 \begin{example} Let $\Gamma$ be the algebra given by the quiver in Figure \ref{cap1}, where we identify two vertical arrows, with commutativity and zero relations indicated by dotted lines.
 Then $\Gamma$ has finite global dimension and the translation quiver $Q(\Gamma)$ is the same as Figure \ref{cap1}.
 It has two stable $\tau$-orbits $A$ and $B$, hence we obtain four GP-finite Iwanaga-Gorenstein algebras, corresponding to the endomorphism rings of vertices which does not belong to $\XXX$.
 Table \ref{cap2} is an explicit calculation of all GP-finite Iwanaga-Gorenstein algebras $\Lambda$ such that $\GP \Lambda$ is equivalent to $\proj \Gamma$.